Jeff-ChenFan-Wang/TelecomChurnAnalysis/README.md

 View Model Building Notebook: [Here](https://github.com/Jeff-ChenFan-Wang/TelecomChurnAnalysis/blob/master/Model.ipynb).

 ## Description
 ### View Deployed Webapp at: https://jeffwang-telecomchurn.herokuapp.com/<br>
 <br>
 <img src = "readmeImgs/demo.png" width = 300><br>

-This project aims to predict a customer's churn probability for an U.S based telecommunication company, the data of which was originally provided by an IBM thinktank.
+This project aims to predict a customer's churn probability for a U.S based telecommunication company, the data of which was originally provided by an IBM thinktank.